 It's entirely at his own discretion.

-So throw an ad in there, and when you come back, you can pick up wherever you want.
+And when you come back, you can pick up wherever you want.

-You can just jump to an entirely different part of the conversation, or you can play Tucker's answer, knowing that the audience will have largely forgotten what Alex asked because they were just sold beef tallow.
+You can just jump to an entirely different part of the conversation or you can play Tucker's answer, knowing that the audience will have largely forgotten what Alex asked because they were just sold beef tallow.

-So we come back from commercial, and here's what Tucker's answer to that question appears to be.
+So we come back from commercial and here's what Tucker's answer to that question appears to be.

-If Tucker was sharing office space with the Project for a New American Century and he can vouch that they were plotting 9-11 as a false flag in order to justify a wider war because he was there and he knew these guys, then Tucker's actions supporting the Iraq war aren't really an error in judgment anymore.
+If Tucker was sharing office space with the Project for New American Century and he can vouch that they were plotting 9-11 as a false flag in order to justify a wider war because he was there and he knew these guys, then Tucker's actions supporting the Iraq war aren't really an error in judgment anymore.

-If what Tucker is saying is true here, then he was a witting and fully aware conspirator acting in the media to convince the public that 9 11 was a real attack and that it justified going to war in Afghanistan and Iraq.
+If what Tucker is saying is true here, then he was a witting and fully aware conspirator acting in the media to convince the public that 9-11 was a real attack and that it justified going to war in Afghanistan and Iraq.

 In order for Tucker to present himself as an authority in this space, he unfortunately will need to confess to some much bigger sins than he's willing to take on at this point.

-If you're sitting across the table from someone who's saying stuff like this, and you've already said that Tucker has been in the CIA for his entire life, you should probably be concerned about what he's trying to sell you.
+If you're sitting across the table from someone who's saying stuff like this and you've already said that Tucker has been in the CIA for his entire life, you should probably be concerned about what he's trying to sell you.

 So it's not always anti-Semitic to call someone a neocon, but it is used as a code in some circles.